apify/crawlee/README.md

             });
         },

-        // If request failed 1 + maxRequestRetries then this function is executed.
+        // If the page load failed more than maxRequestRetries+1 times, then this function is called.
         handleFailedRequestFunction: async ({ request }) => {
             console.log(`Request ${request.url} failed twice.`);
         },
     });

-    await crawler.run();
+    // Run the crawler and wait for its finish. await crawler.run();

     console.log('Crawler finished.');
 });
 ```

 ### Recursively crawl a website using headless Chrome / Puppeteer

 This example demonstrates how to use PuppeteerCrawler in connection with the RequestQueue to recursively scrape
 the Hacker News site (https://news.ycombinator.com).
 It starts with a single URL where it finds more links,
 enqueues them to the RequestQueue and continues until no more desired links are available.